AnimalFACS/AnimalFACS/MaqFACS.md

 [Training/Example Videos](https://drive.google.com/drive/folders/1DDtbIUvHSgdEGqRrmsBfSYZPK7iTJ3pM?usp=drive_link)

 ## Accessing the test
 To become a certified MaqFACS coder, we encourage you to take the associated test.
 The MaqFACS test involves trainees to accurately code the facial movements in a series of video clips.
-The test (and associated training

 The test can be accessed here: [MaqFACS Test materials](https://drive.google.com/drive/folders/1ajfZamJL9T8qDiT50RI-FC-hoFUu04LI?usp=drive_link)